 For an overview of basic policy concepts, please read policy engine in a nutshell.
 This document will delve further into what happens when a policy is applied in a given account.

 applied policy represents policy template code that is evaluated on a fixed schedule that is configured by the user applying the policy.
-The schedule can range from 15 minutes to weekly depending on the needs and requirements of the policy and will run on that schedule until terminated by a user.
+The schedule can range from 15 minutes to monthly depending on the needs and requirements of the policy and will run on that schedule until terminated by a user.

 Each evaluation of a given policy is stateless -- all data needed must be fetched every iteration and processed as needed.